s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 [View the source code on GitHub](https://github.com/s-bashar/SP24-ECE141B-Database-Team5/tree/Shayaun-Branch)
 Note: Be sure to be in "Shayaun-Branch" not main.
 <br>
-This project is a modular SQL-style database built for educational and architectural exploration.
+This project is a SQL-style database built for educational and architectural exploration.
 # Project Overview:

 This document provides a high-level overview of the database system, followed by detailed explanations of each subsystem, including key abstractions, design patterns, and architectural decisions.